-The University of Kansas WIMS Organization would like to acknowledge and thank Wendy Prestwood and her team at Prestwood Financial Group, ING Financial Advisers, LLC for the support they provide for this award.
+The University of Kansas WIMS Organization would like to acknowledge and thank Wendy Prestwood and her team at Prestwood Financial Group, VOYA Financial Advisers, LLC for the support they provide for this award.
 Professionals with the Prestwood Financial Group learn who the recipient is each year during the presentation ceremony at the WIMS Annual Diinner and are not involved in the selection of the winner.

 Female faculty member in the KU School of Medicine, School of Nursing, or School of Health Professions

 The award winner(s) will be guests at the annual WIMS fall dinner to receive their award.

 |2015||Lauren Aaronson RN, PhD, Professor, School of Nursing; Deputy Director Frontiers: The Heartland Institute for Clinical and Translational Research|